How a Hat Wallet Brought Me Home

 The Brainstorm

-I shared my sketches for possible solutions, and Chad was most enthusiastic about option D, a hat wallet.
+I shared my sketches for possible solutions.
+Chad was most enthusiastic about option D, a hat wallet.

 Rapid Prototype